doublepointlab/touch-sdk-lens-studio/README.md

 <img src="Readme_images/example.gif" width="500">

+## Examples
+This project has examples for how you can use Doublepoint dpk together with Spectacles.
+The project contains examples for:
+- Pinch
+- Tap
+- Double tap
+- Triple tap
+- Palm orientation
+- Arm orientation
+- Gravity and angular velocity from the watch

 ## Showcase
 In this video we showcase what you could create with our example scene (Demo lens from AWE not included).
 Click to open YouTube Video:

 <br>
 <a href="https://youtu.be/MoGz7ZWELhk" target="_blank">
   <img src="https://i.ibb.co/YJzJg4s/Spectacles-Doublepoint-Demo-AWE25-thumb.png" width="500">